mrppdex/vehicle_detection_svm/README.md

 ## Project

-The goal of this project is to write a vehicle detection pipelane, using Support Vector Machine (SVM) Classifier, which consists of the following steps:
+The goal of this project is to write a vehicle detection pipeline, using Support Vector Machine (SVM) Classifier, which consists of the following steps:

 - Convert color space,
 - Calculate HOG features,